Kai Henri Atobe- A Part Of My Routine (Professional Dancer & Performer) Interview 2026

 How has the Los Angeles creative scene influenced your work compared to your experiences in Japan?

-Culturally Japan is more conservative and as a male, acting/dancing wasn’t as accessible or encouraged.
+“Culturally Japan is more conservative and as a male, acting/dancing wasn’t as accessible or encouraged.
 It wasn’t like I was looked down upon, but it wasn’t as common.
-I think Japan has recently become more expressive with western influence.
-That being said, I always thought Japan was very artisanal, but in general from my experience their expression was more reserved.”
+I think Japan has recently become more expressive along with the newer generation.
+That being said, I always thought Japan was very artisanal, but in general from my experience their expression was more reserved.
+On the other hand, I believe that culturally, expression is practiced more day to day in the United States.

 Many performers talk about the importance of discipline behind the scenes.
 What does your daily or ongoing practice look like today?